ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 This feature will allow an individual to unlock requested Authentication Types (Demographic, Biometrics (FP/Iris/Face/All)) which is/are in locked status associated with his/her UIN/VID.
 Once unlocked, the individual can again use these Authentication Type(s) for any future authentication purpose.
 The individual needs to provide the UIN/VID as input.
 The system will first validate the individual's UIN/VID, trigger an OTP to individual's registered mobile number and/or email ID, validate the OTP and then authenticate the individual.
 On successful authentication, the system will first send the details of all Authentication Type(s) to the individual which is/are in locked status.
 The individual will then select which Authentication Type(s) need to be unlocked.
 The system takes the request and accordingly unlocks the Authentication Type(s) and notifies the individual.
 The system will also send a notification message to individual’s mobile number and/or email ID after a successful transaction or appropriate error message if the transaction was not successful.

 ## 2.10.
 VID Service [**[↑]**](#table-of-content)
 To safeguard the confidentiality of a UIN and for its security, Virtual ID (VID) service is provided.
-Based on the VID policy (defined by a Country), an individual will be provided a VID during UIN registration and also he/she can create one using Resident Service.
-The types of VIDs (perpetual/temporary/etc) are defined by a Country as preferred.
+Based on the VID policy (defined by Country), an individual will be provided a VID during UIN registration and also he/she can create this using 'Resident Services'.
+The VID policy attributes defines the type of the VID, Country can name the VID as desired.
+VID policy constitutes time validity, no of instances, no of transactions, regeneration mode.

 VID services comprise of the below.